-When you buy tickets from a website for a music concert or festival, a sporting contest such as a football match or rugby tournament, or a live comedian or performer, but the tickets either don’t arrive or turn out to be fake and you aren’t refunded.
+When you buy tickets from a website or agent for a music concert or festival, a sporting contest such as a football match or rugby tournament, or a live comedian or performer, but the tickets either don’t arrive or turn out to be fake and you aren’t refunded.

 - Do your research about the company before you buy.
 Read the terms and conditions; do they offer refunds?
 Check when the ticket will be sent and the type of ticket you’re buying.

 - Check the payment pages are secure by looking for a padlock symbol in the address bar, and making sure the website address begins with ‘https’.

 - Have a look at the artist’s or event’s official website first; it should tell you which of their dates are sold out or going on sale, and name their chosen ticket supplier.